nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_api_errors.md

 These errors have codes in a **range from 4900 to 4999**.
 :::

 ### 4901 The security service denied access.
-The authentication token is invalid.
+The authentication token is invalid

 Unsuccesful authentication due to invalid token.
 Read more about [Secure playback with H5Live](./nanoplayer_token_security).

 ### 4903 The security service denied access.
-The url is expired or a token parameter is missing (expires, token, or options).
+The url is expired or a token parameter is missing (expires, token, or options)

 Unsuccesful authentication due to expired token or a missing token parameter.
 Read more about [Secure playback with H5Live](./nanoplayer_token_security).